andrewcooke/ParserCombinator.jl/README.md

   alternative would be `Star(...)`, while `[3:4]` would match only 3 or 4 values.

-And it supports packrat parsing too.
+And it supports packrat parsing too (more exactly, it can memoize results to avoid repeating matches).

 Still, for large parsing tasks (eg parsing source code for a compiler) it would probably be better to use a wrapper around an external parser generator,